waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - *Strategy (Suicune Encounter):* [Turn 25150] Heading to Tin Tower 1F via Ecruteak City (20, 2).
 Plan to lead with GNEISS (Lv44) for durability or KIMCHI (Lv21) for Sleep Powder.
 - *Status:* "Tin Tower shook" event triggered.
 Wise Trio Room explored, no Sages found.
 Proceeding to tower base.
 - *Observation (Wise Trio Room Empty):* [Turn 25151] Explored 64/64 tiles.
 No NPCs present.
 Sages must have moved after the Tin Tower shook.
-- *Navigation:* Exiting Wise Trio Room via (7, 4) to Ecruteak City (20, 2).
-- *Observation (Wise Trio Room Empty):* [Turn 25151] Explored 64/64 tiles.
-No NPCs present.
-Sages must have moved after the Tin Tower shook.
-- *Navigation:* Exiting Wise Trio Room via (7, 4) to Ecruteak City (20, 2).
-Proceeding to Tin Tower Entrance (37, 7).
 - *Observation (Tin Tower Shook):* Turn 25133 & 25137 - Sage mentioned the tower shook.
-This usually indicates Suicune is present, but I may still need to trigger the Route 36/42 sightings if they were missed.
+This usually indicates Suicune is present.
-- *Status:* Wise Trio Room (4_2) explored Turn 25149; no NPCs found.
-Exited to Ecruteak Restricted Area (20, 2).
-- *Navigation:* (37, 7) is unreachable from (20, 2) on map 4_9.
-Path likely requires another exit from Wise Trio Room or completing sightings.
 - *Navigation (Tin Tower Path):* [Turn 25159] Confirmed path from (20, 2) to (37, 7) is reachable within the restricted area: Right to (29, 2), Down to (29, 4), Right to (33, 4), Down to (33, 7), Right to (35, 7), Down to (35, 9), Right to (37, 9), Up to (37, 7).
 - *Plan:* Proceeding to Tin Tower 1F to check for Suicune.
 Leading with KIMCHI (Lv21) for Sleep Powder.
+GNEISS (Lv44) and Calcifer (Lv45) are backup for durability.